-Going on holiday should be a stress-free experience – but when it comes to using your debit card abroad and withdrawing money from an ATM, foreign transaction fees can mean you end up paying more than you bargained for.
-This article will help you familiarise yourself with the ins and outs of pulling out the plastic when you’re overseas.
+Going on holiday should be a stress-free experience—but when it comes to using your debit card abroad and withdrawing money from an ATM, foreign transaction fees can mean you end up paying more than you bargained for.
+Thankfully, this guide is here to help you familiarize yourself with the ins and outs of pulling out the plastic when you’re overseas.

 When using your card abroad, your bank can levy fees.
 While there’s often a payment fee charge on the basis of the overseas payment itself, you could also face a foreign transaction fee.
 This applies to payments made in a currency different from your bank’s ‘home’ currency.
 Additionally, banks can also charge a currency conversion fee of an average of 1.5%, applied to transactions carried out on weekends to safeguard against changes in the exchange rate.

 Even if your bank doesn’t levy any additional fees, overseas payments can still cost you.
-This is because:
+Here's why:

 - Mastercard and Visa don’t always offer the same rates.